moreonion/unlock-templates/snippets.md

 This makes your videos responsive, so they will always fit on the screen (even on tiny mobile screens).

+## validations

+Make sure you enable the error alerts for your forms like on the "More Onion WriteToTarget TEST" test campaign (http://e-activist.com/ea-action/action?ea.campaign.id=41789&ea.client.id=1810&ea.tracking.id=&ea.campaign.mode=DEMO).
+Otherwise the validations will show outside above the form.

+## donate button

+The donate button can alter it's label when the donation amount changes.
+To achieve this you have to put curly braces ("{}") in the text of the submit button.
+The "{}" will be substituted for the selected donation amount value or the other amount value.

+You can define an default amount when you put text between the curly braces: so on initial page load the string "{24}" will be replaced with "24".

 ## progress bar

 ```html